The last week has been pretty exciting in the mid Atlantic region:

 We went back to work the next day, since our building is only 4 years old and well constructed.
 I think I speak for most of my 5000 colleagues, we were literally and figuratively shaken by the experience – most of us haven’t ever felt an earthquake much larger than a 3 in this area.

 What does a 3 feel like?
 Windows rattle as if a large truck was rumbling by your house.
 This was not what we felt, or heard.
 For me, it started as a low, steady rumble that eventually made my floor feel like a giant wave ride, heaving up and down, and then side to side.
 Desk drawers slammed open, counter top file contents spewed forth on to the floor.
 I almost slipped on project files as I scrambled down 5 flights of stairs and out of the building.
-Luckily these double glazed units held the windows in place during the whole thing.

 Being a Floridian, I never expected to feel something like this.
 I assumed my California cousins would corner the market on that experience.
 That goes to prove the adage about ‘assuming’ stuff, huh?